ilyamukhamedov/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-This is the third project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design from Figma.
+This is the global project of the Software Engineering program at TripleTen.
+It was created using HTML, CSS and JavaScript, based on the design from Figma.
 It is made so all the elements are displayed correctly on popular screen sizes.
+It is almost include interactive buttons.

 ## Project features